Dir: Francis Ford Coppola

 Smallpox quarantined, alone, and scared, for the first time, in his small single room with a table and a bed, we hear his voice as he sings to himself.

-As happened in real life, history decides the latter as Cuba collapses under Bautista as Fidel Castro takes power and throws the Mafia out., The traitor is revealed and Michael must act, but how he acts will be determined by actions he must control.
-Back home a wronged subordinate, manipulated by Michael's enemies, turns government witness to a senate committee (once again drawing from an event of recent history).
-Michael must also outwit the US Senate, treachery is everywhere and duplicity is lurking.
+As happened in real life, history decides the latter.
+Cuba collapses under Bautista as Fidel Castro takes power and throws the Mafia out.
+The traitor revealed, Michael must act, but his fate will be determined by actions he knows he must gain control of.
+Otherwise his enemies will attack.
+Back home, a wronged subordinate, manipulated by Michael's enemies, turns government witness and a grand jury convenes.
+Michael must now also outwit the US Senate, treachery is multiplying and duplicity is lurking.

 Michael uses his wit and cunning with typical aplomb to outwit and crush his enemies at a cost of maybe losing his family.
-His main betrayal coming from a source that troubles him for the rest of is life.
+Betrayals and repercussions will trouble him for the rest of his life.
 He remains at the top and yet it is at a terrible cost.

 As all this happens, the second unit story evolves.
 Young Vito played in breathless mystery by a spellbinding pre-embarrassment Robert DeNiro in post-WWI New York.
 For you young-'uns who see Bad Grandpa, Meet the Fockers, and Joker, you may wonder why he is so revered, and it is a good question.
 The answer, is probably more than anywhere else, evident here.

-A young Vito, a grocery boy, is made unemployed by a Black-Hand (a particularly ferocious offshoot of the mafia) operatives and thus christened into the crime world by that often-occurring phenom in these movies, the life-changing chance encounter.
-This time is with a jolly but lethal neighbourhood tough called Clemenza.
+Young Vito, a grocery boy, is made unemployed by a Black-Hand (a particularly ferocious offshoot of the mafia) operative and thus christened into the crime world by that often-occurring phenom in these movies, the life-changing chance encounter.
+This time is with a jolly but lethal neighbourhood tough, Clemenza (Bruno Kirby).
 From here he rises, using his quiet viper-like strength and ability to listen and not react.
 He rises to the top of New York and returns to his home of Sicily to repay those who forced him out.
 If anyone has not seen it, they should check the deleted scenes on YouTube for a more detailed explanation.